-Bridalveil Fall is genuinely spectacular in spring, with the water flowing so fast that the spray rises to half of its 620-foot height.
-Of course, that makes the path wet, and you'll need a raincoat or umbrella if you want to get close and stay dry.
+Bridalveil Fall is genuinely spectacular in spring, with the spray can reach half of its 620-foot height.
+Of course, that makes the path wet, and you'll need rain gear and nonslip shoes if you want to get close and stay safe.

 Some Yosemite waterfalls only appear during spring (and then, only if it's wet enough).
 One of those is Ribbon Falls.
 At 1,162 feet, it is one of the world's tallest falls, but you can only see it during the spring.
 It's just west of El Capitan, across the valley from Bridalveil Fall.

 Another seasonal waterfall is Horsetail Falls, which can be seen from the roadside stop on Northside Drive just before you get to El Capitan.